2snufkin/notes/SQL/SQL.md

 `SELECT user,host FROM mysql.user;`: show the users `SHOW DATABASES;`: Show a list of all the databases `SELECT * FROM INFORMATION_SCHEMA.TABLES  where TABLE_SCHEMA = '{db_name}' and TABLE_NAME like '{name%}';`: find a table that start with a name
+`select routine_definition from information_schema.routines where routine_type='PROCEDURE' and routine_name='$nameProcedureStocke';` : find and display the content of a stocked procedure.

 ## Actions